 For all that is ridiculous and excessive about The Gentlemen, I can’t really complain.
 It’s just nice to have our Guy back.

-Recommendation: SPOILERS LURK IN THIS SECTION.
-Come for the cast, stay for the schadenfreude (and the insults).
+Moral of the Story: Come for the cast, stay for the schadenfreude (and the insults).
 There aren’t too many good people here to root for.
 In fact, that’s part of what makes The Gentlemen interesting.
-It’s refreshing to see the villain come out on top for a change.

 Running Time: 113 mins.